 Eleutherococcus: Athletes can benefit greatly from this herb.
 It increases stamina, endurance, mitochondrial activity speeds recovery and prevents immune depletion from excessive training.
 It is for the stressed out type A person who is over-worked and does not get enough sleep or nutritional support.

-Schisandra: Hepato protective.
-Helps when there is a viral load in Hepatitis C. Liver anti-oxidant.
+Schisandra: Hepato protective meaning protects the liver.
+Helps when there is a viral load with Hepatitis C. Liver anti-oxidant.
 Protective and restorative to chemically induced liver damage or to promote healing of existing damage.
 Mild CNS stimulant that can enhance reflexes, work performance, and mental activity but also calms, relieves anxiety, stress-induced asthma or palpitations..
-Studies have shown it to ne amphoteric (normalizing) effect on blood pressure, and with specific nervines for ADHD.
+Studies have shown it to be amphoteric (normalizing) effect on blood pressure, and with specific nervines for ADHD.

 Borage: It's an adaptogen that will give birth to you joy, merriment, exhilaration and gladness.
 Helps rebuild vital force when there is complete debillitation.

-Rhodiola: Can help prevent or treat immune depletion caused by over work, excessive physical training,chemo or radiation.
-It balances blood sugar, relieves muscle spasms, enhances male and female reproductive function, erectial dysfunction in men, amenorrhea and infertility in women it has been shown to increase alertness, reduce fatigue, improve memory and depressed mental states.
-Is possible helpful in Parkinson's and has been used to enhance the athletic ability of Olympians in Russia.
+Rhodiola: Can help prevent or treat immune depletion caused by over work, excessive physical training, chemotherapy or radiation.
+It balances blood sugar, relieves muscle spasms, enhances male and female reproductive function, erectial dysfunction in men, amenorrhea and infertility in women.
+It has been shown to increase alertness, reduce fatigue, improve memory and depressed mental states.
+Is possibly helpful in Parkinson's and has been used to enhance the athletic ability of Olympians in Russia.

-Turmeric: Neuroprotective, adrenal health, anabolic, prevents muscles mass during periods of stress, stimulates regeneration of muscle after injury, GI health, liver protective, anti-depressant.
+Turmeric: Neuroprotective, adrenal health, anabolic, prevents muscles mass depletion during periods of stress, stimulates regeneration of muscles after injury, GI health, liver protective, anti-depressant.
 Detoxifies endocrine disruptions.